Will Young: Acting career

 Young added acting to his repertoire when he accepted a role in the BBC film Mrs Henderson Presents, starring Judi Dench and Bob Hoskins, in which he played Bertie.
-The film was released in the UK in November 2005 to excellent reviews—not least for Young's performance as both actor and singer in the film.
-The scene in which Young appears naked postdated his "absolutely thrilled" acceptance of the British male Rear of the Year Award 2005, an accolade to add to the Most Stylish Male Music Star, Best Bod, Sexiest Star, Best Dressed and Best Hair awards he had already won.
-Young was an Executive Producer for Ralph Fiennes production of Shakespeare's Coriolanus filmed in Serbia, and his documentary on the making of the film features on its DVD release.
-He was to have a small role in the film as a reporter on the conflict as well as being Executive Producer, but it was decided that his appearance was a "distraction" and it did not make the final cut of the film.
+The film was released in the UK in November 2005 to positive reviews.
+Young was an executive producer for Ralph Fiennes' production of Shakespeare's Coriolanus filmed in Serbia, and his documentary on the making of the film features on its DVD release.
+He was to have a small role in the film as a reporter on the conflict as well as being executive producer, but it was decided that his appearance was a "distraction" and it did not make the final cut of the film.

 Young trod the boards in the Royal Exchange Theatre's production of The Vortex by Noël Coward.
 This production ran from January to March 2007 and Young played the leading role of Nicky Lancaster.
-Critics, including Nicholas de Jongh, were very positive.
-He recently appeared in the musical Cabaret in London, after a short nationwide tour.
+Critics, including Nicholas de Jongh, were positive.
+In 2012, Young appeared in the musical Cabaret in London, after a short nationwide tour.
 This marked his West End debut.
-He was awarded the What's on Stage award for London Newcomer of the Year.
-He was also nominated for the 2013 Laurence Olivier Award for Best Actor in a Musical, but lost out to Michael Ball.
+He was awarded the What's on Stage Award for London Newcomer of the Year.
+He was also nominated for the 2013 Laurence Olivier Award for Best Actor in a Musical, but lost out to Michael Ball for Sweeney Todd: The Demon Barber of Fleet Street at the 2013 Laurence Olivier Awards.

 Young also appeared in the 2010 Marple drama "The Mirror Crack'd from Side to Side" and guest starred in a 2010 episode of Skins.
 In 2011, he starred in a new drama series on Sky Living called Bedlam, about supernatural happenings taking place at a disused asylum being converted into loft-style apartments.
 The £3 million six-part series began airing on 7 February 2011.
 It was distributed by BBC Worldwide.
 Young was a guest on Top Gear during season 12 episode 2 and set the fastest wet lap around the track in the Chevrolet Lacetti.
 On 31 October 2011, Young was also the guest host of Never Mind the Buzzcocks.